Show Yourself Grace - Making It Through These Tough Times

 Why is this so critical

 We feel anxious about the future.
 We worry about our neighborhood fixtures.
 Our favorite restaurants, bars, and family places.
 We worry about our own financial futures.
 As one of my favorite movie characters says, all we can do is the next right thing.
 So let go of that breath you have been holding and take that first step toward showing yourself some grace.
-What do I mean?
-Listen to the podcast below to hear my take on how to show yourself some grace.

-There I chat with “Two Lady Coaches.”
+I chatted with “Two Lady Coaches.”
 Halona is a lawyer-turned-life-coach and Dr. Brooke Jackson is a Dermatologist in the Triangle.
 Both women are a part of a movement.
 They are trying to help us find community when we have to be socially distant.
 They are using real-life experiences and interviews to share each individual’s advice on surviving this pandemic.
 Surviving as a mom, as a businesswoman, a doctor, and a member of the human race.
 I am humbled and inspired by our conversation.

 During our conversation, we agreed to survive the challenges that came with this pandemic, we should: